DiligentGraphics/DiligentSamples/README.md

 Please visit [this page](http://diligentgraphics.com/diligent-engine/getting-started/#Build-Windows) for build instructions.

-To run a sample from Visual Studio, locate the sample’s project in the solution explorer, go to Project->Properties->Debugging and set Working Directory to $(AssetsPath) (This variable is defined in the EngineRoot.props property page file located in the sample’s build\Windows.Shared folder).
-Then set the project as startup project and run it.
+To run a sample from Visual Studio, locate the sample’s project in the solution explorer, set the project as startup project and run it.
 By default the sample will run in D3D11 mode.
 To use D3D12 or OpenGL, use the following command line option: mode={D3D11|D3D12|GL} (do not use spaces!).

-To run a sample from windows explorer or command line, navigate to the sample’s build/Win32 folder and execute the appropriate run_*.bat file (you need to build the corresponding configuration first).
-Do not execute run.bat!

-### Build Specifics

-Win32 samples dynamically link with the engine.
-The dlls are included into the sample’s solution and are copied to the sample’s output folder using the custom build tool.

 ## Universal Windows Platform